 Our Alfie bravely fought until the bitter end, a true inspiration to us all.
 Alfie is now free of DIPG and has earned his angel wings.
 We are incredibly proud of the strength and courage that our beautiful Alfie showed throughout his journey.
 He will always be our hero and his huge smile and beautiful spirit will live on in all our hearts.
 We and Alfie’s amazing big brothers Tyronne and Ryan, as well as all our extended family are completely devastated.
 The house feels empty but our hearts are full with love and pride for our little boy who brought so much love and laughter to our lives.
 Alfie Bear will always be remembered as the bravest little boy with the biggest smile.

-When we were told Alfie did not have long left with us, we decided to donate his brain tumour to medical research after he earned his wings, in the hope that it would help drive forward research and make a difference to future children.
-Generally parents in the UK are not asked about donating their childs brain tumour.
+When we were told Alfie did not have long left with us, we decided to donate Alfie's whole brain and tumour to medical research after he earned his wings, in the hope that it would help drive forward research and make a difference to future children.
+Generally parents in the UK are not asked about donating their childs brain.
 How do you ask a parent who has been told their childs Cancer is terminal to do something that has no life benefit to their own child?

-We only found out it was an option after reading some American articles, about parents who have donated their children's DIPG tumours.
-We also read up on the importance of tumour/tissue donations for research.
+We only found out it was an option after reading some American articles.
+We also read up on the importance of whole brain and tumour/tissue donations for research.

 Although donating Alfie's brain was an incredibly hard decision and not one any parent should even have to think about, we take some comfort in knowing that a part of our brave little boy is still here helping others.